 I Was A Professional Movie Theater Projectionist For Six Years.
 Here Is Why Movie Presentation Is A Dying Art

-From 2015 until 2021, I worked regularly as one of the projectionists at the New Beverly Cinema in Los Angeles, California.
+From 2015 until 2021, I worked as one of the projectionists at the New Beverly Cinema in Los Angeles.
 The New Beverly Cinema is a repertory cinema that is owned by filmmaker Quentin Tarantino, and he has a large hand in constructing the theater's calendar of films.
 For the most part, the NewBev (as we called it) runs a different double bill every 48 hours, but it will sometimes have singularly long features running on their own.
-In addition, the NewBev shows one of Tarantino's movies (either as writer, director, or producer) every Friday at midnight.
-I encourage you to look up its current calendar.
+In addition, the NewBev shows one of Tarantino's own movies every Friday at midnight.

-Because Mr. Tarantino is a purist when it comes to film presentation (and an obsessive collector to boot), every single movie at the NewBev is presented on either 35mm or 16mm film.
+Now, there's a reason Mr. Tarantino is known as a purist, and not just in regard to gambles like filming "The Hateful Eight" in harsh Colorado weather conditions.
+When it comes to film presentation, every single movie at the NewBev is presented on either 35mm or 16mm film.
 There is no digital projector in the booth.
 This means that a skilled cadre of projectionists must be carefully trained on the fineries of film projection.

 Film projection is a very complex affair.
 There are a hundred details to remember with every single presentation.
-Films must be threaded through a projector in a very specific fashion and each print requires a specific lens.
-There is a lot of focus, lens shifting, and framing involved.
-And you need to have a basic understanding of the evolution of film stock types and how a print's age can affect its color and shrinkage.
+Films must be threaded through a projector in a very specific fashion.
+Each print requires a specific lens.
+There is a lot of focus, lens shifting, and framing involved, and you need to have a basic understanding of the evolution of film stock types, as well as how a print's age can affect its color and shrinkage.
+Memorizing these details of film projection ensures that the audience gets an impeccable presentation with every single show.
+Sadly, with modern automated digital equipment, so much knowledge of physical projection is falling into oblivion, and the truth is, it's hard to present a film well when you don't work with the projector closely regularly.

 Film projection is a massively meticulous art

-I should pause to note that projecting 35mm film prints is definitely more complicated than operating a standard 2K digital projector.
+Projecting 35mm film prints is vastly more complicated than operating a standard 2K digital projector, and I'll explain why.
 At the New Beverly, all films are run reel-to-reel, which means that a projectionist has to seamlessly change over from one projector to the next every 20 minutes or so.
 35mm prints are typically shipped in large metal cases on a series of 20-minute reels.
 Multiplexes build the prints up onto giant singular reels and then load them onto a projector on vast horizontal platters.
 The NewBev, because it deals with older prints and sometimes even archive prints, keeps the films on the 20-minute reels.

-Dealing with a wide variety of prints allows us projectionists to appreciate the many details that go into film presentation.
+Why go through all this hassle?
+Well, it's all about the fine details, and when you deal with such a wide variety of prints as a projectionist, you come to truly appreciate them.
 We know what lens is required for a film that's meant to be in a 1.35:1 aspect ratio or the 1953-era 2.39:1 Cinemascope aspect ratio.
-We also know how a print is supposed to sound, while skilled projectionists can eyeball a sound format just by looking at a print.
-Frankly, I could fill a book with what I know about film projection, and I'm not nearly as much of an expert as many old-world projectionists.
-I'm just a guy who was trained to project films as best he could.
+We also know how a print is supposed to sound.
+Truly skilled projectionists can eyeball a sound format just by looking at a print.

 Modern projection has fewer projectionists ... and fewer people to fix problems

-35mm isn't perfect either, of course, and comes with a host of its own unique issues.
+35mm isn't perfect either, of course, and it comes with a host of its own unique issues.
 But it's nice to have a hard-working, likely over-caffeinated movie warrior in the booth to oversee issues when they arise.
-With newer projection formats, sadly, that has fallen by the wayside.
+With newer projection formats, that former staple of the cinematic experience has, sadly, fallen by the wayside.

 Recommended